Yanda Chen

 paper / code / slides

-We propose a novel few-shot meta-learning method called in-context tuning, where training examples are used as prefix in-context demonstrations for task adaptation.
-We show that in-context tuning out-performs MAML in terms of accuracy and eliminates several well-known oversensitivity artifacts of few-shot language model prompting.
+We propose in-context tuning, a novel few-shot meta-learning method in which training examples serve as prefix in-context demonstrations for task adaptation.
+In-context tuning outperforms MAML in accuracy and eliminates several well-known oversensitivity artifacts of few-shot language-model prompting.

 Cross-language Sentence Selection via Data Augmentation and Rationale Training